rudeboybert/forestecology/README.md

 Based on our `growth` data frame, we now explicitly define all “focal” trees and their respective “competitor” trees in a `focal_vs_comp` data frame.
-This data frame has rows corresponding to each focal tree and all information about its competitors are saved in list-column variable `comp`.
-We implemented this nested format using `tidyr::nest()` in order to minimize redundancy, given that the same tree can act as a competitor multiple times.
+This data frame has rows corresponding to each focal tree, and all information about its competitors are saved in the list-column variable `comp`.
+We implemented this nested format using `nest()` in order to minimize redundancy, given that the same tree can act as a competitor multiple times.

 ``` r
 focal_vs_comp_ex <- growth_ex %>%